flammable/flammable_scripts/ds_reposado/README.txt

 4. Software update task.
 Do not set a base URL.
 Set checkboxes: Run Apple Software Update client at first boot, Automate.
 5. Generic task: sus_set_apple.sh.
 Set checkboxes: Postponed execution (command will be launched at first boot), Automate.
 6. Generic task: sus_set_reposado_10.X.sh.
 Set checkbox: Automate.
-7. Generic task: set_boot_drive_reboot.sh.
+7. Generic task: set_boot_drive_reboot.sh (get this from the ds_deploy folder).
 Set checkbox: Automate.

 All of this was used with DeployStudio Server 1.0rc130.
 Language, logic, and compatibility might have changed since then.
 Hope this helps!